Business and Professional Communication Quarterly

 This website provides information for submitting reviews to BPCQ's Book Review section.
-BPCQ publishes reviews of textbooks, scholarly monographs, trade books, and new media relevant to business communication pedagogy.
+BPCQ publishes reviews of scholarly monographs, trade books, new media, and new textbooks relevant to business and professional communication pedagogy.
 See below for details.

 For further information, contact the Book Review Editor:

 Book Reviews in Our Current Issue

 See the Table of Contents for the current issue of BPCQ, including book reviews, at the BPCQ website.
 Note that access to the articles and reviews requires subscription to BPCQ Online.

 A review of a single book generally runs 1000-2000 words (about 2-3 single-spaced pages).